cmusv/pysheetgrader-core/README.md

-## CAUTION: pip upgrade sometimes should not be run on Vocareum -- it breaks the installation permanently: setup.sh should ask whether to run or not
+### CAUTION: pip upgrade sometimes should not be run on Vocareum -- it breaks the installation permanently: setup.sh should ask whether to run or not!

+[![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)

+[![pysheetgrader-version](https://img.shields.io/badge/version-2.0-brightgreen.svg)](https://shields.io/)

 ## License and Copyright

 See LICENSE file.

 # PySheetGrader

+## Latest Information

+New features are under development!
+Stay tuned!

-For the latest information and feature, please read the related blogs at https://se-edu.org
+For the latest information and features, please read the related blogs at https://se-edu.org

-[![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)

-[![pysheetgrader-version](https://img.shields.io/badge/version-2.0-brightgreen.svg)](https://shields.io/)

-Related repos:
+## Related repos

-- https://github.com/cmusv/pysheetgrader-extras: Vocareum scripts and setup and some extras
+- https://github.com/cmusv/pysheetgrader-extras: Vocareum scripts and setup and some extras - ``private``
-- https://github.com/cmusv-svvt/pysheetgrader-obsolete: Old version (a single repo)
+- https://github.com/cmusv-svvt/pysheetgrader-obsolete: Old version (a single repo) - ``private``

 ## What does PySheetGrader do?